paulmarrington/CustomAssets/Assets/Askowl/CustomAssets/Documentation/Askowl-CustomAssets.md

 Using `AudioClips` wherever you have sound effects makes your game sound a lot more lively.
 You could also consider making similar assets for visual effects or animations.

 ## Editing Custom Assets
-Serialised fields can be edited in the Unity Inspector just as you would a MonoBehaviour attached to a game object.
+Edit Serialised fields in the Unity Inspector just as you would a MonoBehaviour attached to a game object.
 Unlike a scriptable object, custom assets unload when play mode completes.
 In this way, they behave more like MonoBehaviours.
 There is a reason for this madness.
 In the Unity editor, scriptable objects remain loaded and only reload if the backing code or asset changes on disk.
 If we don't reset on leaving play mode, changed data from one run lives to the next.

 ## Custom Assets as Resources
 If you can accept the tighter coupling, you can load custom assets my name.
 It is an alternative to dropping them into referring fields in the Unity inspector.
-The custom asset must reside in a directory under a ***Resources*** path - anywhere in the project.
+The custom asset must live in a directory under a ***Resources*** path - anywhere in the project.

 ```C#
 // expects /anywhere-in-assets/Resources/Audio/cow-sounds.asset